wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-00  Session One Intros.md

  - [ ]  **Cosset Theris** (Jolene)

 - Opening scene should be a dream that she's having, where she's surrounded by children inside of a lavish Cyran mansion, doing nanny duties such as cooking for them and cleaning up after them.
 Dwell in this scene for a bit and ask Jolene what Cosset is doing with her day.
 Ask her the names of the children.
+- Ask for a History or Arcana check (DC 15), with success revealing this is a dream (continuing below) and failure continuing the dream (continue to ask questions about the scene).
 - When she wakes up, the new scene is a stark contrast, where she's completely alone and surrounded only by quiet.
 - Ask Jolene what she's doing, and after exploring that a bit, have her find the Strixhaven acceptance letter belonging to one of the children.